fremantle-industries/tai/README.md

 ## Help Wanted :)

-If you think this `tai` thing might be worthwhile and you don't see a feature or exchange listed we would love your contributions to add them!
+If you think this `tai` thing might be worthwhile and you don't see a feature or venue listed we would love your contributions to add them!
 Feel free to drop us an email or open a Github issue.

 ## Authors